BaptisteMiq/convex-hull-go/README.md

 ## How

-There are multiple algorithms to determine a convex hull, the one that I used in this program is the [Gift Wrapping algorithm](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm), which as a time complexity of `O(mn)`.
-Other algorithms can be found on [this great pdf](https://www.cs.jhu.edu/~misha/Spring16/06.pdf).
+There are multiple algorithms to determine a convex hull, the one I used in this program is the [Gift Wrapping algorithm](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm), whose time complexity is `O(mn)`.
+Other algorithms can be found on [this excellent pdf](https://www.cs.jhu.edu/~misha/Spring16/06.pdf).

 ### Example

-For this example, we suppose that points are not collinear.
-I'll not detail maths here, but you can find more details on the code itself, on the [Wikipedia page](https://en.wikipedia.org/wiki/Convex_hull) and on this [video](https://youtu.be/YNyULRrydVI).
+For this example, we assume that the points are not collinear.
+I'm not going to detail the math here, but you can find more details on the code itself, on the [Wikipedia page](https://en.wikipedia.org/wiki/Convex_hull) and on this [video](https://youtu.be/YNyULRrydVI).

-I made a tool to have a visual representation of the algorithm (you can find it inside the `/public` folder).
-Bellow screenshots have been taken from this tool.
+I made a tool to have a visual representation of the algorithm (you can find it in the `/public` folder).
+The screenshots below were taken from this tool.

 Given this set of points:

 ![Step 0](https://i.imgur.com/A8VCrml.png)

-The algorithm will first take the left-most point (point with minimum x value):
+The algorithm will first take the leftmost point (point with minimal x-value):

 ![Step 1](https://i.imgur.com/f0VCoH9.png)

-Then rotate an imaginary line around it until it crosses another point:
+Then rotate an imaginary line around this point until it crosses another point:

 ![Step 2](https://i.imgur.com/lZOqdeV.png)